top of page

 To manage seasonal rainfall on heavy clay soil, land drains channel water to a lower corner of the site, seeded with native marginal plants to create a natural rain garden.

-The garden won the 2025 Sussex Heritage Trust Landscape and Gardens Award and was featured in Garden's Illustrated, September 2025.
+This garden won the 2026 Society of Garden & Landscape Designer's 'Design for the Environment Award', the 2025 Sussex Heritage Trust 'Landscape and Gardens Award' and was featured in Garden's Illustrated, September 2025.

 Kristina Clode Garden Design Logo